pnp/blog/content/post/cli-how-cool-is-that-context/index.md

 ## 📑 Why would I use it?
 What is the use case?

 First of all, CLI for Microsoft 365 context gives you a great opportunity to group all of your options in a single place without having to provide them for each executed command, that's just plain convenience and time-saving.

 Let's now think of a scenario in which we have a script that uses CLI for Microsoft 365 commands which we want to execute in a loop providing a different set of parameters (options) for each run.
 The context seems perfect for that task as we may just provide different `.m365rc.json` with different contexts for each run and ... that's it 🙂.

-Another use case we may think of is what I like to call 'YOLO mode' 😅, which for sure is highly dangerous and I don't recommend it, but it is a good example of how many possibilities and freedom with have with CLI for Microsoft 365 context.
-In CLI for Microsoft 365 when a `remove` command is executed the user always has to confirm the operation either by answering yes to the prompt or by adding the `--confirm` option to the command.
-Well, we may forget all of that if we just execute `m365 context option set --name "confirm" --value "true"`.
-After that CLI will automatically confirm for us any operation 🤯.
+Another use case we may think of is keeping data related to the current project/script.
+Let's imagine we have an SPFx solution with a custom deploy script that uses CLI for Microsoft 365 commands.
+This script could be doing a lot of things like setting up new sites with a site app catalog, turning on some features, building and deploying an SPFx package to a site app catalog, adding a command set to a list, etc. I am almost sure some options like `webUrl` would need to be used in multiple commands in this script.
+It's a lot better to extract all of those options to a separate file which might be environment specific which we may keep as part of our project together with the script file.
+We may even have multiple context files for each environment like `dev.m365rc.json`, `qa.m365rc.json` etc. And just use the one we need at the current moment, but we need to still consider that CLI for Microsoft 365 will be only looking for `.m365rc.json` so we would need to rename the file we want to use, remove the environment prefix so that the context will be used in the script.

 ## 🧑‍💻 Commands